Updated July 15, 2023

 - Since ownership transfers, the parties have seriousness for the successful execution of the contract.

 - It provides liquidity for the borrower through easy finance.

 - The collateral security has some market value which provides confidence to the lender.

-- The market value of a security may decline in future.
+- The market value of a security may decline in the future.

 - There is counter-party default risk from the lender as well as the buyer.

-- In case the asset becomes useful as, at end of the period, the lender is exposed to a high risk of default.
+- In case the asset becomes useful, at the end of the period, the lender exposes to a high risk of default.

-- The quantum of loss is not ascertainable at the time the agreement is entered into.
+- The loss quantum is not ascertainable when the agreement is entered into.

-Considering all pros & cons of the repurchase agreement, such agreements are famous in today’s world due to the collateral offered.
-Also, the majority of contracts are ensured through a tri-patriate agreement which removes major risk to the contract.
-However, for the sake of liquidity, each party needs to take the decision on the basis of the respective risk appetite.
+Considering all pros & cons of the repurchase agreement, such agreements are famous today due to the collateral offered.
+Also, most contracts are ensured through a tri-patriate agreement, removing major risks.
+However, for the sake of liquidity, each party needs to decide based on the respective risk appetite.

 This is a guide to Repurchase Agreement.
 Here we also discuss the definition and how does repurchase agreement work.
 Along with advantages and disadvantages.
 You may also have a look at the following articles to learn more –